Vinča culture: Subsistence

 Most people in Vinča settlements would have been occupied with the provision of food.
 They practised a mixed subsistence economy where agriculture, animal husbandry and hunting and foraging all contributed to the diet of the growing Vinča population.
 Compared to earlier cultures of the First Temperate Neolithic (FTN) these practices were intensified, with increasing specialisation on high-yield cereal crops and the secondary products of domesticated animals, consistent with the increased population density.
 In the late Vinča period (Vinča D; c.
-4850-4500 cal BC) the first toggling harpoon appeared.
+4850-4500 cal BC) appeared first toggling harpoon.

 Vinča agriculture introduced common wheat, oat and flax to temperate Europe, and made greater use of barley than the cultures of the FTN.
 These innovations increased crop yields and allowed the manufacture of clothes made from plant textiles as well as animal products (i.e. leather and wool).
 There is indirect evidence that Vinča farmers made use of the cattle-driven plough, which would have had a major effect on the amount of human labour required for agriculture as well as opening up new area of land for farming.
 Many of the largest Vinča sites occupy regions dominated by soil types that would have required ploughing.